richard-burhans/ccbb-site-preview/content/visitingscholars/_index.md

 If an application is accepted,

 * We ask that the visitor make an effort to engage the CCBB community while at PSU.
 A simple way to do this would be to allocate a day where the visitor gives a research talk at UP and meets with interested faculty members of the Center.
-* It is the responsibility of the host to make sure that the speaker qualifies for reimbursement.
+* It is the responsibility of the host to make sure that the visitor qualifies for reimbursement prior to the trip being arranged.
 For example, there are University guidelines for non-employee reimbursements (https://guru.psu.edu/tools/NRAPaymentGuidelines.cfm).
-The host should speak with her/his department's administrative staff to make sure the visitor meets the requirements.
-* The Center itself does not provide administrative support for arranging the speaker's visit or while they are here.
-Such support, however, can usually be provided by the host's department or from the Huck Institutes for the Life Sciences.
-This includes finding living accommodations and the appropriate office space.
+* The host should help co-ordinate finding living accommodations and arranging of office space.
 * The visitor and host will be asked to fill in an outcomes survey or otherwise help for reporting purposes.

 A PDF of the call is available [here](../docs/Call_ShortTermVisitor.pdf)